 On August 1, 2012, we completed the acquisition of CDS for an aggregate cash consideration of \$167.5 million.
 This transaction was effected by way of an amalgamation.
-A description of CDS' business is located in the sections "Issuer Services - Overview and Description of Products and Services", "Trading, clearing, depository and related - Toronto Stock Exchange, TSX Venture Exchange, Alpha Exchange, TMX Select, CDS, MX, CDCC, NGX, Shorcan and Shorcan Energy Brokers", "Cash trading, clearing and depository - Toronto Stock Exchange, TSX Venture Exchange, Alpha Exchange, TMX Select, Shorcan and CDS - Overview and Description of Products and Services", "Information Services - TMX Datalinx, Alpha Exchange, CDS, MX and BOX - Overview and Description of Products and Services" and "Technology Services and Other Revenue" on pages 12 to 30 of our 2012 MD&A.
+A description of CDS' business is located in the sections "Issuer Services - Overview and Description of Products and Services", "Trading, clearing, depository and related - Cash trading, clearing and depository - Toronto Stock Exchange, TSX Venture Exchange, Alpha Exchange, TMX Select, Shorcan and CDS - Overview and Description of Products and Services", "Information Services - TMX Datalinx, Alpha, CDS, MX, NGX and BOX - Overview and Description of Products and Services" and "Technology Services" on pages 11 to 20 and 26 to 31 of our 2013 MD&A.

 On August 1, 2012, we also acquired all of the equity interest of Alpha for \$175.0 million.
-However, some security holders of Alpha were entitled to seek payment from us of the fair value of the Alpha securities held by it pursuant to a binding arbitration process.
+However, some security holders of Alpha were entitled to seek payment from TMX Group of the fair value of the Alpha securities held by it pursuant to a binding arbitration process.
 On July 25, 2012, we received a request for arbitration in accordance with the terms and conditions of the agreement from holders holding approximately 26% of the equity interest in Alpha.
-In no event will the arbitration process result in a price payable below a pro rata portion of \$175.0 million.
+In no event will the outcome of the arbitration process result in a price payable below a pro rata portion of \$175.0 million.
 The exercise of these arbitration rights may result in TMX Group being required to pay additional consideration for the Alpha acquisition in excess of the Alpha purchase price to those holders.